gyadam/self-driving-system-integration/README.md

 - [Short description 2](https://udacity.com)
 - [Short description 3](https://udacity.com)

-More about Nanodegree-Program at Udacity can be found here:
+More about the Self-Driving Car Engineer Nanodegree Program at Udacity can be found here:
 [Become a Self-Driving Car Engineer](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013)

 ---